-- properly identify and anticipate surgeon and patient needs; - develop and introduce new products and product modifications in a timely manner; - avoid infringing upon, misappropriating or otherwise violating the intellectual property rights of third parties; - demonstrate the safety and efficacy of new products and product modifications; - obtain necessary regulatory clearances or approvals; - comply with regulations regarding the marketing of new products or product modifications; - provide adequate training to potential users of our products; - receive adequate coverage and reimbursement for procedures performed with our products; and - develop an effective sales and marketing effort.
+- properly identify and anticipate surgeon and patient needs; - develop and introduce new products and product modifications in a timely manner; - avoid infringing upon, misappropriating or otherwise violating the intellectual property rights of third parties; - demonstrate the safety and efficacy of new products and product modifications; - obtain necessary regulatory clearances or approvals; - comply with regulations regarding the marketing of new products or product modifications; - provide adequate training to potential users of our products; - receive adequate coverage and reimbursement for procedures performed with our products; and - develop an effective commercialization effort.

-We also are developing a turnkey perfusion service that would facilitate organ retrieval and transportation to transplant centers, which we believe would expand access and use of the OCS.
-We may not be successful in the development of such a service, which will depend on recruiting and retaining qualified surgeons and coordinating with regional organ procurement organizations.
 If we are not successful in expanding our indications and developing the next generation of our products, our ability to increase our revenue may be impaired, which could materially and adversely affect our business, financial condition, operating results, cash flows and prospects.